Chart Color Schemes

 Age

-Innisfail's median age exceeds the national pattern
+Innisfail's population is slightly older than the national pattern